 Established as the first European settlement in Western Australia, Albany sits on the southernmost tip of WA, and is 4.5 hours from Perth.
 The city has more than 40 registered aboriginal heritage sites and the Indigenous history dates back more than 25,000 years.
+The area was inhabited by the Minang Noongar Aboriginal people for some 18,000 years before it was first encountered by Europeans.

-The area is also (again, sadly) well known for its history as a whaling empire, and while in town you should visit Albany’s historic whaling station as it’s a stark reminder of how whales were once treated.
+The area is also (again, sadly) well-known for its history as a whaling empire, and while in town you should visit Albany’s historic whaling station as it’s a stark reminder of how whales were once treated.
 The Cheynes Beach Whaling Company was the last whaling company to cease operations in Australia, closing in 1978.
 Opening in 1980 (known then as Whale World), it is now home to an interactive museum on whales and whaling.

 Albany’s sheltered waters and vast nature reserves protect some of Australia’s most rare and endangered species of plants and animals, and most notably, Albany is home to Gilbert’s potoroo – a marsupial resembling a mouse mixed with a wombat, that was once considered extinct.